How To Start A Successful Juice Bar Business In 9 Easy Steps

 Register with your local Council - A food and hygiene officer will visit you at your home/kitchen/food truck and give you a hygiene rating.
-Having an HACCP plan is very important for getting a rating.
+Having a HACCP plan is very important for getting a rating.
 If you don't have one you automatically get a zero, no matter how clean your business is.

-Register as self-employed or as a limited company - It is probably best to start as self-employed as it involves less paper work.
+Register as self-employed or as a limited company - It is probably best to start as self-employed as it involves less paperwork.

-Get an Accountant - If you register as self-employed, it shouldn't cost more than £350 for a basic end of year tax return.
+Get an Accountant - If you register as self-employed, it shouldn't cost more than £350 for a basic end of the year tax return.
 Being a Limited company will be more expensive.

 9. Social media & online marketing

 If you are looking to be in this for the long game then building a website and having a digital marketing plan will take you to the next level.

 This is where the public gets to know about you, and if you are mobile, how you get the private and corporate events.

 A Facebook page

 How much does it cost to start a juice bar?

 So how much does it cost to open a smoothie shop?
 This all goes back to my early point of whether you aim to start from a fixed location, mobile juice truck or from home.